Image: Morning Brew

-There are tons of P2P cash transfer apps available, each with different pros and cons.
+Many P2P cash transfer apps are available, each with different pros and cons.
 According to a Fluent Pulse survey, only 45 percent of Americans use mobile payment apps, with more millennials and Gen Xers plugged in than any other age cohort.

-Across the board, all are free and simple to use, but there are key differences that set some apart from others.
+Across the board, all are free and simple to use, but key differences set some apart from others.

-PayPal paved the way for P2P payment apps, and it’s still the industry powerhouse.
-The platform is more than 20 years old, has more than 300 million users, and processes billions of transactions each year.
+P PayPal paved the way for P2P payment apps and is still the industry powerhouse.
+The platform is over 20 years old, has more than 300 million users, and processes billions of transactions yearly.

 There are, of course, reasons why PayPal is so popular.
-The app works with standard P2P transactions and is also linked with many online retailers, meaning you can use your PayPal account to shop online.
-PayPal also allows you to send money from your connected bank account, debit card, credit card, or PayPal balance.
-However, there is a 2.9 percent fee on sending money with a credit card through the platform.
+The app works with standard P2P transactions and is linked with many online retailers, meaning you can use your PayPal account to shop online.
+You can also send money from your connected bank account, debit card, credit card, or PayPal balance.
+However, there is a 2.9 percent fee for sending money with a credit card through the platform.

 Owned by PayPal, Venmo is a cash transfer app designed for bill splitting and small dollars with people you know and trust, like family and friends.
 Venmo has more than 40 million users and is quickly becoming one of the preferred cash transfer options for young adults.